UKFELs/Puffin/README.txt

 MPI processes than physical processors, but this is probably not a good idea.
 The MPI job is launched with

-mpirun -np 12 ~/bin/puffin1.4 hidding.in
+mpirun -np 12 ~/bin/puffin1.4 inputfile.in

 where the 2nd last argument points to the executable, and the last argument is the input file for Puffin.
 The option -np